lewis-morris/flarchitect/docs/source/config_locations/global_.rst

 Values defined here apply globally unless a more specific value is defined.

-These values are overridden by :bdg-dark-line:`Global Method`, :bdg-dark-line:`Model`, or :bdg-dark-line:`Model Method` configurations.
+These values are overridden by :bdg-dark-line:`Model` or :bdg-dark-line:`Model Method` configurations.

 Example
 --------------